Graham Jones (politician): Parliamentary career

 Hyndburn's Labour MP Greg Pope suddenly announced his intention to step down on 11 June 2009.
 In November 2009, Jones was chosen as the candidate to succeed him by Labour; he held the seat by a majority of 3,090 at the 2010 general election.

 In October 2010, Jones was appointed to the Labour Whips office, following Ed Miliband becoming Labour leader.
 He was an assistant whip throughout the 2010–15 Parliament.
 In August 2013, he was reselected as the Labour candidate for the 2015 general election.

-On 14 September 2015, Jones resigned from the front benches of Labour, following the election of Jeremy Corbyn in the leadership contest.
+On 14 September 2015, Jones resigned from the front benches following the election of Jeremy Corbyn in the leadership contest.
 He said he could not serve under Mr Corbyn as he was from the "extreme left", and did not hold Labour's "true values".
 Jones was critical of Corbyn's policies on welfare, the economy and immigration, and believed Labour in opposition must be "more fiscally responsible".
 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 leadership election.

 Jones was a leading member of the successful campaign to reduce maximum stake on fixed-odds betting terminals (FOBTs) from £100 to £2.
-In agreeing to the change, the government has taken up a Labour manifesto pledge.
+In agreeing to the change, the government took up a Labour manifesto pledge.
 Described by Labour List as "a stunning victory for those who have led a five-year long campaign to reduce the impact that FOBTs, the “crack cocaine of gambling”, can have on communities, families and individual gamblers."

-Jones was also established and was Chair of the All Party Parliamentary Group on Metal, Stone and Heritage Crime to raise awareness of the social and economic impact of metal, stone and heritage crime.Jones was at the forefront of the campaign to amend the Scrap Metal Dealers Act 1964 and stamp out illegal scrap metal dealers plaguing estates.
+Jones also established and was Chair of the All Party Parliamentary Group on Metal, Stone and Heritage Crime to raise awareness of the social and economic impact of metal, stone and heritage crime.
+Jones was at the forefront of the campaign to amend the Scrap Metal Dealers Act 1964 and stamp out illegal scrap metal dealers plaguing estates.
 In November 2011, he introduced a private member's bill under the Ten Minute Rule, proposing licensing for scrap metal dealers in an attempt to cut down on metal theft which led to the Scrap Metals Dealers Act 2013.
 He called for travelling scrap metal dealers to be legally required to carry clearly visible identification signs on their vehicles including a contact number.